The Great Agile Paradox: Why We Can’t Seem to Let Go of “Finalizing the Plan”

 Thank you for reading The Agile Compass.
 I'm Matthias, here to help you help those around you become agile.

 To get more, consider upgrading to a paid subscription.
-You’ll join our Discord community and be able to listen to audio versions of my articles.
+You’ll join our premium Discord community and get access to all past articles.

 The Agile Compass is a newsletter for agile practitioners.
 You're receiving this email, because you subscribed on matthiasorgler.com.
 To unsubscribe or change your preferences, use the links below or just write me by replying to this email.